QuenanChever/Rubiks2x2x2-OptimalSolver/README.md

 ## Overview
 This project implements an optimal solver for the 2x2x2 Rubik's cube.
 All optimal (=shortest) solving maneuvers are computed.
 The computation time is neglectible.

 The solver only uses moves of the U, R and B faces because the DBL-corner is fixed.
 The color scheme of the cube is detected automatically.

 ## Fork
-This repository is forked from the Rubiks 2x2x2 solver created by Herbert Kociemba [hkociemba/RubiksCube-TwophaseSolver](https://github.com/hkociemba/RubiksCube-TwophaseSolver).
+This repository is forked from the Rubiks 2x2x2 solver created by Herbert Kociemba: [hkociemba/Rubiks2x2x2-OptimalSolver](https://github.com/hkociemba/RubiksCube-TwophaseSolver).

 Unlike the original repository, this version is meant to be used from the command line.

 ## Setup